CONTEMPT TERMINOLOGY: civil contempt of court | criminal contempt | enforcement | motion to

 Judge: James D. Squier

-law.
-Because relator has not sustained his burden of demonstrating his entitlement to relief, we deny the petition.
+process of law.
+Because relator has not sustained his burden of demonstrating his entitlement to relief, we

 Court of Appeals grants habeas corpus petition in case of man sent to jail for life on